Skip to main content

 Tasks state model

-The life cycles of all task types are identical by default for the facilitation of the workflow.
+The life cycles of all task types, except for Subtasks, are identical by default for the facilitation of the workflow.

 SDLC task state flow